Back to School Means Back to STEM

 - How does the angle of incline affect the total time the car travels when pulled back a specified distance?

 Despite slight inconsistencies in the behaviors of the cars, participants in this summer institute agreed that the Arbor Scientific Pull-Back Car is an excellent inexpensive product that can be used in many different investigations – especially when one wants to integrate aspects of STEM.
 These cars can be used at any grade level and provide countless opportunities for students to engage in authentic scientific inquiry.
-They also provide an inexpensive way for math teachers to incorporate real world data collection and analysis.
+They also provide an inexpensive way for math teachers to incorporate real world data measurement and analysis.
 As a science educator, I heartily recommend this product and can honestly say that I consider it the ultimate inquiry device!

 Dr. Joel Bryan